YuckyFox/WindowsScripts/README.md

 - Each utility will automatically create a Task Scheduler task and run silently without prompts.
 - After the task is created, the EXE itself can be safely deleted.

+## Important Notes

+- **Antivirus software may detect or remove these EXE files.** This is because each EXE is an SFX archive containing BAT files and XML definitions for Task Scheduler.
+This behavior is false-positive.

 ## Source Code

 The source code for all utilities is included in this repository.